gitbls/ndm/README.md

 ## Using the --bindoptions switch (bind9 only)

 ndm generates highly prescriptive configuration files.
-One of the bind configuration files, named.conf.options, has a section in it named *options*.
+One of the bind configuration files, named.conf.options, has a global section in it named *options*.
 These options are generated by ndm based on the supplied configuration.

 However, these options are a subset of all the options that bind supports.
-The `--bindoptions` switch lets you provide additional option lines for the *options* section.
+The `--bindoptions` switch lets you provide additional option lines for the global *options* section.
 The `--bindoptions` switch takes an argument, which is a filename.
 The file contains a list of statements that are inserted into the *options* section.

 ndm does NO syntax checking on these statements; They must be syntactically correct bind9 options statements, each ending with a semi-colon.
 They are inserted into the *options* section **as is**, except that ndm prepends 4 spaces to the lines if they do not start with 4 spaces.
 This is done for readability in named.conf.options.